HashtagSell/posting-api/readme.md

 This is a central posting API for storing and retrieving posting details for hashtagsell.

+## Documentation

+Once the API is started, documentation can be viewed on the server: <https://localhost:4043/v1/docs>

+_Note: Please swap out `localhost` and `port` above to match configuration_

 ## Object Model

 Below is an example posting from the posting-api.
 In the comments next to each field, there is an indication of how postings from 3taps are mapped into the posting-api model.
 This API will support messages posted in either the 3taps format or in the posting-API native format, but will only return postings in the native posting-API format.